 Distribution is another costly area that tends to get overlooked.
 But by crafting formal operations process and associated metrics, you can track distribution performance and costs and make changes based on hard data rather than employee observations.

 When lower-than-average compensation and higher-than-standard workloads combine with obsolete technology and non-existent remote-working capabilities, it becomes difficult to attract and retain quality supply chain staff.
+And during the Great Resignation, it is harder than ever to find candidates to interview.
 However, with some simple improvements, you can attract, retain, and groom quality SCM personnel for leadership positions that can drive your organization forward.

 In addition to setting up standardized processes for every element of your supply chain you need to set metrics to ensure performance.
 Without inventory, transportation, and distribution metrics, you can’t hope to improve any processes or motivate employees to perform better.
 And if you don’t have the data available, you may need to review your ERP setup immediately.

 If you’ve identified several of these issues at your organization, you may feel overwhelmed.
-But you should know that an optimized supply chain in middle market companies is rare.
-Customer-facing areas like sales, customer service, and product development often steal the focus of leadership and the supply chain is constantly forced to play catch up.
+But you should know that a fully optimized supply chain in middle market companies is rare.
+Customer-facing areas like sales, customer service, and product development often steal the focus of leadership, and the supply chain is constantly forced to play catch up.

 If you’ve experienced any of the issues laid out here, take control and strengthen your supply chain for scalability and a stronger bottom line with the help of FortéOne.

-With 20 years’ experience helping middle market companies with supply chain management, FortéOne developed our OneLink service.
-OneLink moves beyond a list of so-called supply chain best practices and assesses all areas of supply chain and operations to identify what works and what’s getting in the way.
+With 20 years’ experience helping middle market companies with supply chain management, FortéOne moves beyond a list of so-called supply chain best practices and assesses all areas of supply chain and operations to identify what works and what’s getting in the way.
 Our consultants then provide a proposal with ideas for rapid improvements that don’t put extra strain or stress on your resources.